What is a Manufacturing Execution System (MES)?

 - Integration with other systems: The MES should be able to integrate and interact with other systems in the company.
 On the corporate level, it should be able to interact with the ERP, personnel, and QMS systems.
 On the production management level, it should be able to interact with machines through industrial protocols such as OPC-UA as well as PC-based inputs from information stations.

 - Deployment: Most MES are on-premise, but there is a growing trend towards cloud-based MES from the leading vendors, and new players have been emerging that are increasingly cloud-native.

 New technologies such as manufacturing apps let modern manufacturers access many of the core features listed above, without the common challenges of MES.
-With manufacturing app platforms such as Tulip, each of the MES features listed above can become a manufacturing app specifically designed and developed by those closest to operations.
+With operations platforms such as Tulip, each of the MES features listed above can become an application specifically designed and developed by those closest to operations.

 For a comprehensive review of how Tulip stacks up against traditional MES solutions, check out our MES vs. Operations Platforms guide.

 Digitize workflows and improve productivity with Tulip's Frontline Operations Platform

 See how a system of apps can transform your operations with a free trial of Tulip.